Can you see the Northern Lights in Scotland? (2024/2025)

 • August

 How often do you see the Northern Lights in Scotland?
+Is it rare to see the Northern Lights in Scotland?

 Best places to see the Northern Lights in Scotland

-Usually, it’s the north of the UK which gives you the best chance of seeing the “mirrie dancers”.
+Usually, the north of the UK gives you the best chance of seeing the “mirrie dancers”.
 This is why Scotland’s Highlands and Islands are such a great place to stay to see the Northern Lights.
 Spending your holiday as far north as you can, could increase your chances too.

 Northern Lights accommodation in Scotland

 You don’t need to go on a special “Northern Lights holiday” in Scotland.
-We’ve seen them just from the garden or window of the holiday cottages we’ve been staying in.
+We’ve seen them just from the garden or window of holiday cottages we’ve been staying in.

 Some of the best places to see the Northern Lights in Scotland’s Highlands and Islands are: